EnVision-Research/LucidFusion/README.md

 </div>

 ## 🎏 Abstract
-We present a flexible end-to-end feed-forward framework, named the *LucidDreamer*, to generate high-resolution 3D Gaussians from unposed, sparse, and arbitrary numbers of multiview images.
+We present a flexible end-to-end feed-forward framework, named the *LucidFusion*, to generate high-resolution 3D Gaussians from unposed, sparse, and arbitrary numbers of multiview images.

 <details><summary>CLICK for the full abstract</summary>